rezabojnordi/shabi_download/README.md

 * --threads: (Optional) Set the number of concurrent threads for multiple downloads (default is 4).

-* --directory: (Optional) Directory to save downloaded files (default is downloads).
+* --directory: (Optional) Directory to save downloaded files (default downloads).
+* --resume              Resume the download if interrupted

 Feel free to use and modify it for your personal needs.
 If you have any questions or need further customization, let me know!